ulaskorhan/cyber-blog/_posts/2025-07-05-cybersecurity-and-geopolitics.md

 tags: [cybersecurity, learning, humor, student-life]
 ---

-These are th steps I followed in order to gain my dream expertise:
+These are the steps I followed in order to gain my dream expertise:

 Step 1: IT Foundations
 I started with the basics — the “alphabet” of tech.
 Cables, ports, protocols.
 I learned that turning it off and on again is not just a meme — it’s a sacred ritual.